White House candidate Harris urges new investigation of Kavanaugh, FBI

 No Supreme Court justice has ever been ousted through the impeachment process outlined in the U.S. Constitution, in which the House initiates proceedings and the Senate then holds a trial on whether to remove an individual from office.
 The only justice ever impeached in the House was spared by the Senate in 1804.

-Reporting By Amanda Becker in Washington; additional reporting by Susan Cornwell; Editing by Colleen Jenkins and Bernadette Baum
+Reporting By Amanda Becker in Washington; additional reporting by Susan Cornwell and Andrea Shalal in Washington and Joseph Ax in New York; Editing by Colleen Jenkins, Bernadette Baum and Cynthia Osterman